RCI Front Skid Plate Install 5th Gen 4Runner

 Rear Bolts on Skid Plate

-Once the RCI skid plate is self-supported, install the remaining 40mm bolts with washers.
+Once the skid is self-supported, install the remaining 40mm bolts with washers.

 Install the half-inch nylon spacers on top of the skid plate and then thread the bolts through and into place.